solokha-o/cybersecuritybase_project1/README.md

-# cyber-security-project-1

-A TODO web app
+# A TODO web app

 ## Setup

 As prerequisities python 3 and django should be installed.
 The course's [installation instructions](https://cybersecuritybase.mooc.fi/installation-guide) should be enough to get everything needed installed.

 ### Installing and running the project

-1. Clone the repository with `git clone https://github.com/joelkur/cyber-security-project-1.git`
+1. Clone the repository with `https://github.com/solokha-o/cybersecuritybase_project1.git`
 2. In the project root folder, run migrations with `python3 manage.py migrate`
 3. Create test data with `python3 manage.py initdb`
 4. Run the server with `python3 manage.py runserver`